BioBoost/course_programming_from_base_to_ace/docs/50-introduction-to-wpf/README.md

 To specify the width of a column or the height of a row there are three options:

-* Pixels: this is an absolute value is should be avoided as much as possible because it does not scale well.
+* **Pixels**: this is an absolute value is should be avoided as much as possible because it does not scale well.
 However for example for margin space and absolutely sized components it can be used.
 In this case we just specify a number for the size.
 For example `20`.
-* `auto`: this will indicate that the size will grow as required to host the child components.
+* **`auto`**: this will indicate that the size will grow as required to host the child components.
-* Percentage: the remaining space that is left over after the absolute space and `auto` space has been allocated can be divided among the columns/rows that have their size set using `*`-notation.
+* **Percentage**: the remaining space that is left over after the absolute space and `auto` space has been allocated can be divided among the columns/rows that have their size set using `*`-notation.
 For this all the stars are summed and divided using the indicated weight.
 For example two columns: one has `*` and the other `3*`.
 The remaining space will be divided as `1/4` and `3/4`.

 Note that when using `auto`, the width/height will be set based on the required space of the child components: